-Some of the best deals on the market today are Foreclosures and Bank-owned (or REO) properties.
+Some of the best deals in Delta County Colorado real estate are Foreclosures and Bank-owned (or REO) properties.
 All sound confusing?
 Here's a quick and simplified explanation.

 No one will call you unless you ask us to call.
 We don't like being bugged and we put you in the driver seat....and - we NEVER share your contact information with ANYONE.